When a Christian Can’t Stop Thinking Blasphemous Thoughts

 Churning around in our mind are not just our own thoughts but the occasional thought direct from God and the occasional thought direct from God’s spiritual enemies.
 It is not unusual for God to put thoughts and ideas into our minds that we mistake for our own thoughts.
 Likewise, it is common for us to mistake as our own thoughts things whispered into our minds from spiritual powers that hate us and hate our Lord.

-Kate was so upset by those blasphemous thoughts because such blasphemy is disturbingly contrary to her own views of Christ.
-To a casual observer it is obvious that thoughts so contrary to her own thinking could not be her thoughts.
+To a casual observer it is obvious that thoughts so contrary to Kate’s own thinking could not be her thoughts.
 Because they were happening in her very mind, however, it was hard for her to be convinced they did not originate from her.
 She was experiencing a hideous invasion by evil powers of the most intimate part of her – her innermost thoughts.
 It is such a terrible violation of her person that I refer to it as spiritual rape.
 Every Christian – even Jesus, who was tempted in all ways like us when on earth – suffers this.

 “Where’s the Scriptural proof?” you might ask.